madejackson/HA_enoceanmqtt-addon/README.md

 ## Issues
-Issues should be reported on the HA\_enoceanmqtt [issue tracker](https://github.com/aseracorp/HA_enoceanmqtt/issues).
+Issues can be reported on the GitHub [issue tracker](https://github.com/ChristopheHD/HA_enoceanmqtt-addon/issues).

 ## Versions